Klasmart-Engineering/klasmart-xapi-service/README.md

 - AWS DynamoDB: This one is currently the most important because kidsloop-assessment-service reads from this table to calculate assessments.
 - AWS Firehose: Long-term storage.
 Not actively queried at the time of writing.
 - AWS ElasticSearch: Events viewable from [Kibana](https://search-kidsloop-default-y5iifvhvcenbxnkknv2q3ovc5i.ap-northeast-2.es.amazonaws.com/_plugin/kibana/app/home#/).
 Accessible via Google Suite once you've been granted access.
-- TypeORM (Postgres): Currently in development.
-Motivation was getting rid of the DynamoDB AWS dependency for regions that don't support AWS.
+- TypeORM (Postgres): Motivation was getting rid of the DynamoDB AWS dependency for regions that don't support AWS.

 ---